Healthdirect Free Australian health advice you can count on.

 Thrush

 Thrush can also cause nappy rash.
-Candida Albicans, the type of yeast that causes thrush, likes warm, moist places such as the nappy area.
-Nappy thrush looks like pimples, or is red and shiny, with clear edges.
+Candida albicans, the type of yeast that causes thrush, likes warm, moist places such as the nappy area.
+Nappy rash caused by thrush may:

-Babies can also develop oral thrush which looks like white plaques on their gums and tongue.
-This isn’t related to nappy rash.
+Babies can also develop oral thrush, which looks like white patches on their gums and tongue.
+This isn't related to nappy rash.

-Thrush isn’t painful, but it can be itchy and irritating.
-Often, thrush doesn’t improve and can get worse unless treated with a specific anti-fungal cream.
+Thrush isn't painful, but it can be itchy and irritating.
+Often, thrush doesn't improve on its own and can get worse unless treated with an antifungal cream.

 Other causes

-Some foods, especially acidic fruits and vegetables, also cause nappy rash.
-These include:
+Some foods, especially acidic fruits and vegetables, also cause nappy rash for some babies.
+These may include:

 • oranges